Running watches that let you run without needing your phone for music or GPS, that’s the goal.

 - TicWatch Pro 4G – This new release from mobvio.
 A 4G model with Wear OS.
 Also looks very nice.
 Only on Verizon at the moment which is sad but still a great option if you want cellular!
 Streaming music.
 Sadly still the Snapdragon Wear 2100 chip but more RAM which helps!

-- Apple iWatch 5 – it’s here.
-Available on Sept 20th for $399 with an increased focus on health and fitness.
+- Apple iWatch 5 – still the best.
+Made available on Sept 20th 2019 for $399 with an increased focus on health and fitness.
 This Apple Watch 5 will have an always-on screen and they say it will still have the same battery life as before.
 I guess we’ll see.
 Watch OS 5 launches 19 September so not long to wait for either.

 - Amazfit Sports Watch 3 – launched in August 2019 and good looking for sure.
 This is charged with Corning Gorilla Glass 3 and stainless steel bezel – unless you go for the Elite edition which has AF+AR coated sapphire glass and a titanium bezel.
 More on this one soon.